karan13kk/Web-Page-Control-Through-Voice-Commands/README.md

    * To Search a Link say  "search"
    * IF multiple link occurs say next or back to move
-   * To click on link ---- say "open" and then wait --- say "this"
+   * To click on link ---- say "open"

 # Youtube feature